humanmedialab/libpointing_example/README.md

 ### Helper Files

-The repository includes two helper files in the root directory that need to be copied into the libpointing library during setup:
+The repository includes helper files in the root directory:

+- **`setup.sh`**: Automated setup script that handles the entire installation process
 - **`__init__.py`**: Fixed version that properly handles platform-specific imports (prevents Windows-only imports on macOS/Linux)
 - **`build_homebrew.py`**: Build script configured for Homebrew-installed libpointing on macOS

+These files need to be copied into the libpointing library during setup (automated by `setup.sh`).

 ## Troubleshooting